 The evaluation of a property’s value in urgent expropriation provides merely an appraised value and is not the determining value.
 The property’s value is determined in the same way as in a normal expropriation procedure.

-In this frame, “Public Interest” decisions have been granted by the Energy Market Regulatory Authority (EMRA) for the projects of Kalehan Energy Group, and land acquisition procedures for the projects are being carried out by the Energy Market Regulatory Authority (EMRA) and the Ministry of Finance in accordance with the Expropriation Law (No: 2942).
+In this frame, “Public Interest” decisions have been granted by the Energy Market Regulatory Authority (EMRA) for the projects of Kalehan Energy, and land acquisition procedures for the projects are being carried out by the Energy Market Regulatory Authority (EMRA) and the Ministry of Finance in accordance with the Expropriation Law (No: 2942).
 All private property expropriated for the projects are registered under the name of the Treasury.